ynsgnr/blauberg-assistant/custom_components/blauberg_fan/blauberg_protocol/README.md

 ```

 ## Features
-- Discover devices in network (only if they still have the default password)
+- Discover devices in network
+- Supports changed device settings, you can overwrite defaults for port, device id and password
 - Create devices with direct connection (requires the host, other values are optional)
 - Write and read multiple parameters at once